 Bi-weekly PCEP interface meetings are held to monitor and determine appropriate resolution for systems integration issues.
-(Note: Due to the holidays, only 1 System Integration Meeting was held during December.)
 The systems integration database is updated as issues are resolved or new items arise.
 A spreadsheet for keeping track of Action Items and the individual(s) assigned to these items is also being used.
 Meetings are also held bi-weekly with the electrification contractor to discuss design and construction integration issues.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
 There is coordination with the Tunnel Modification Project as well.
 Progress on activities including systems integration testing activities, Federal Railroad Administration (FRA), FTA and safety certification are being tracked.
-The Systems Integration test plan has been resubmitted as Revision 1 and is under review.
+The Systems Integration test plan has been resubmitted as Revision 1 and comments have been provided to the Design-Build Contractor.
+Revision 2 is in process.